 Half-Size Daily To-Do List Planners

 And of course, I couldn’t not make a half-version to go along with them.
-These ones have two days per page, and print on regular letter size paper, in a landscape orientation.
+These ones have two days per page, and print on regular letter-size paper, in landscape orientation.
 After printing just cut in half down the middle and away you go.

-Just like I said above, click the pic (or pics) the one/s you would like.
+Just like I said above, click the pic (or pics) of the one/s you would like.

 I hope you enjoy the new daily to-do list planner printables and that you find them a useful tool for staying sane on those busy days.